 Your suggestion about naming the old Cowan house did surprise me, and I was rather uncertain for various reasons.
 I was surprised because as you know I’ve pursued a rather solitary literary course.
 I’ve not been a ‘joiner’, as Bruce Bennett remarked, and I imagine there might be other names for the centre thought more appropriate.

 Oddly the house has been slowly growing in my awareness for some time — perhaps because of its dismantling.
 I had expected it would disappear.
 But I think for other reasons.
 I remember it through many years.
-When I was a child we went there at times, occasionally for a mean, which was in the very formal — or so it seemed — room used as a dining room.
+When I was a child we went there at times, occasionally for a meal, which was in the very formal — or so it seemed — room used as a dining room.
 We sat in what seemed to me fairly intimidating array, I don’t remember anything that was said.
 It was very much a place for grownups.
 There were other less formal visits, afternoon tea I remember in the front room, with the room crowded with furniture, photos, and ornaments.
 Very much a Victorian house.
 Very much.
 Though I didn’t realise then, it was in odd contrast to the kind of thinking and planning that went on there.

 It was later when I came to know Dircksey and see her there that I began to understand that house.
 And each room had a different quality.
 I began to understand something of the family, and there are things I would like to write, but can’t — some that seem set in that house.
 But the point of this is that I think if the house now is to carry anyone’s name — yes, I would greatly appreciate it being mine.